HISTORY FOR ACTIVIST USE —

 The Catalog and More: The Redstockings Collection Through 1991 on Microfilm

-Even from the beginning of the Catalog and its selections, beyond the work of writing back into history the radical feminists of Women's Liberation organizing in the "Women's Liberation Studies" Catalog, Redstockings nurtured another dream.
+Even from the beginning of the Catalog and its selections, beyond the work of writing back into history the radical feminists of women's liberation organizing in the "Women's Liberation Studies" Catalog, Redstockings nurtured another dream.
 As the first 1989 Catalog announced, "This catalog is only the beginning of the project...
 Redstockings is working to make available a chronological bibliography of — and public access to — all the written documents of the 1960's rebirth years of feminism."
-We felt this because we had come to understand that access to as much of this record as possible is crucial to the learning process of the WLM, and a developing science of feminist revolution.
+We wanted this because we had come to understand that access to as much of this record as possible is crucial to the learning process of the Women's Liberation Movement, and a developing science of feminist revolution.

 In addition to the catalog going online, in recent years we took a significant leap towards this other long-cherished goal.
-We seized the amazing offer of a well-respected commercial microfilm publisher to create on microfilm our idea for a chronological compilation of nearly all the public documents from radical women's liberation and feminist campaigners of the late 1960s and early 1970s.
+We seized the offer of a commercial microfilm publisher - Primary Source Media/GaleCengage - to create on microfilm our idea for a chronological compilation of nearly all the public documents from radical women's liberation and feminist campaigners of the late 1960s and early 1970s.

 The chronological arrangement in itself has a particular power to shed light on how the ideas and work developed and interacted.
-But the publisher was willing to incorporate much more of our archive of Redstockings and other Women's Liberation Movement work, from the pre-history of the 1960s through 1991, including a range of internal documents and impassioned correspondence among radical feminists about many of the debates of the time.
+But the publisher was willing to incorporate much more of our archive of Redstockings and other women's liberation movement work, from the pre-history of the 1960s through 1991, including a range of internal documents and impassioned correspondence among radical feminists about many of the debates of the time.
 The resulting microfilm publication is called the Redstockings Organizational Collection, Parts I and II.
-Click here for some of the publisher's publicity material about the Redstockings Organizational Collection.

 Spreading the Radical Signposts from Feminism's Past